SoInteractive/ansible-nginx/README.md

 Requirements
 ------------

 When using metrics exporter, golang should be installed on deployer host.
+Also systemd is currently needed.

 Examples
 --------